VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-25-sublime-text-3-best-packages.md

 ___
 ## SideBarEnhancements
-Adds more functionality to RightClicking on ST3 sidebar entries (notably `Rename`, `Delete`), but unfortunately not to entries under `Group n`, only to entries under the `Folders` section (specified in your TODO:Sublime Project settings file).
+Adds more functionality to RightClicking on ST3 sidebar entries (notably `Rename`, `Delete`), but unfortunately not to entries under `Group [number]`, only to entries under the `Folders` section (specified in your TODO:Sublime Project settings file).

 ___
 ## SublimeBookmarks